 Foods And Beverages High In Arsenic

-Fruits, grains, and vegetables grown in soils with high arsenic levels contribute inorganic arsenic to your diet.
+Fruits, grains, and vegetables grown in

 Raw rice, cereals, leafy vegetables, Brussels sprouts and other members of the cruciferous family (broccoli, kale, cauliflower), apples are all under the scanner for having above average levels of inorganic arsenic.